jamesdev23/jamesdev23/README.md

 - 👋 Hi, I’m @jamesdev23
-- 👀 I’m interested in ddeveloping mobile and desktop apps.
+- 👀 I’m interested in developing mobile and desktop apps.
 - 🌱 I’m currently learning C#, Python, Machine Learning and Generative AI.
 - 💞️ I’m looking to collaborate on anyone.
 Just send me an e-mail.
 - 📫 How to reach me: at FB & email